 Because these technologies overlap, titles and responsibilities for those implementing them are different across the board.
 Sometimes you’ll see different titles with the same responsibilities or the same responsibilities with different titles.

-Although the two roles are different, they do share some common ground.
+Two titles/roles that are often mistaken for one another are Cloud engineer and DevOps engineer.
+Although the two roles are different, they share some common ground.
 A few tasks and responsibilities can be the same for both jobs.

-So in this article, we will look into the key differences and similarities between both roles to help you determine which one is for you.
+This article looks into the key differences and similarities between these roles to help you determine the best fit for you.

 As you can see, DevOps Engineers are involved in a lot of things in the organization.
 They have a very long list of responsibilities.

-Once the cloud solution is selected, Cloud engineers will then do all the necessary setup and configuration and then provide information to the development team on how they can integrate it into the application.
+- Once the cloud solution is set up and configured, they provide information to the development team on how they can integrate it into the application.

-They routinely assess and monitor the cloud infrastructure carefully to see if there are resources that are not being fully utilized to their maximum capacity (overprovisioned) or if there are resources that are simply not enough for application (underprovisioned)
+- Routinely assess and monitor the cloud infrastructure to see if there are resources that are not being fully utilized to their maximum capacity (overprovisioned) or if there are resources that are simply not enough for application (underprovisioned)